King Dice

 King Dice's design was inspired by several fictional and real-world figures, among them Cab Calloway and Clark Gable.

-Designed by animator Joseph Coleman, King Dice was designed as a combination of a Dick Tracy comic mobster, actor Clark Gable, singer Cab Calloway, and DC Comics villain the Joker.
+Created by African American animator Joseph Coleman, King Dice was designed as a combination of a Dick Tracy comic mobster, actor Clark Gable, singer Cab Calloway, and DC Comics villain the Joker.
 Additional references include the Coachman, a minor villain from the 1940 Disney animated film Pinocchio.
 His head a large six-sided die with his face in place of the one, and a pencil-thin mustache curving up the sides of his lips.
 Specially attention was paid to the sides of the die, to ensure it had the same number of dots on each side as the real thing from that angle.
 Meanwhile, his body is humanoid, dressed in a purple suit with coattails and white gloves covering his hands and a large purple bow-tie on his neck.
-Early concepts of the character considered a checkered jacket and black pants instead.[1]
+Early concepts of the character considered a checkered jacket and black pants instead.[10]

 For the boss fight itself, several ideas were considered by Coleman, including one where King Dice physically attacked in his normal appearance with a trumpet or spinning and dancing moves.
 This was done to fit his musical personality, while also having him fight using attacks based off visual puns regarding the sides of a die.
 Ultimately, they decided to lean into casino imagery, with him summoning cards that walked towards the player to attack them.
 The fight itself leading up to King Dice was inspired by the Treasure-developed game Gunstar Heroes, specifically its "Dice Palace" level, with the development team citing Treasure as a huge influence on Cuphead.
 They felt recreating the gimmick of that level in the game helped solidify the character and help bring his aesthetic into focus.[10]